idoperi104/idoperi104/README.md

 Dedicated and ambitious Full Stack Web Developer with training from Coding Academy.
 Strong foundation in various programming languages, frameworks, and tools.
 Skilled in front-end and back-end development.
 I am passionate about creating efficient, functional, and visually appealing web applications and am always eager to learn new technologies and techniques.
 </p>

-- 🏆 My favorite project is [Merllo](https://github.com/idoperi104/Merllo)
+- 🏆 My favorite project is [April Flowers](https://github.com/idoperi104/April-Flowers)

-- 🏆 My favorite project is [Merllo](https://github.com/idoperi104/Merllo)
+- 🏆 My 2nd favorite project is [Merllo](https://github.com/idoperi104/Merllo)

 - 📫 How to reach me **idoperi104@gmail.com**